GRCDEV/ArduSim/help/usage.md

 * **MANDATORY** parameters when running in real UAVs:
     * *UAVPROTOCOL*.
 Protocol to be deployed.
     * *UAVSPEED*.
 Maximum planned speed of the multicopter.
+* Optional parameter for protocols that use the master-slave pattern.
+    * *MACS*.
+MAC addresses of the adapters of the master UAV (colon notation, and comma separated)
 * Optional parameters for protocols that use flight formations:
-    * *GROUNDFORMATION*.UAV ground formation (only for simulations).
-Used to set the layout of virtual UAVs, as specified in the *FlightFormation* Class.
-    * *GROUNDDISTANCE*.
-Minimum distance between contiguous UAVs in the ground formation (only for simulation).
-It must be an integer value in meters.
     * *AIRFORMATION*.
 UAV flying formation.
 Used to set the flying layout.
     * *AIRDISTANCE*.
 Minimum distance between contiguous UAVs in the flying formation.
 It must be an integer value in meters.
     * *LANDDISTANCE*.
 Minimum distance between contiguous UAVs for the landing phase.